Hormone Replacement in the Elderly, Is There a Benefit? by Jeffrey Dach MD

 The deficiency of estrogen in menopause has been linked to changes in brain structure, connectivity, energy metabolism.
 Therewith, these are crucial factors in cognitive function and the risk of Alzheimer’s diseases.
 Besides, it leads to endocrine and metabolic dysfunction, resulting in osteoporosis, metabolic syndrome, and a tendency toward decreased muscle mass and strength.
 Estrogen’s influence on mitochondrial function is particularly relevant to aging, as it affects the production of ATP and the overall metabolic health of the brain.
 Estrogen decline in women skeletal muscle mass is usually related to sarcopenia, a prevalent disease observed in vulnerable elderly individuals.
 (3)

-If you liked this article, you might like my new book, Bioidentical Hormones 101 2nd Edition (2025) paperback and ebooks on Amazon.
+If you liked this article, you might like my new book, Bioidentical Hormones 101, 2nd Edition (2025), paperback and ebook on Amazon.

 Click Here for link to ebook Bioidentical Hormones 101 Second Edition (2025) by Jeffrey Dach MD.
 This is a Three Volume Series e-book